vmware-archive/cbapi/README.md

 ##### Returns:

-- no params: list of all sensors
+- With no parameters (`GET /api/v1/sensor/`) returns a list of sensor structures, one per registered sensor.
-- id: single sensor object
+- With a sensor id, (`GET /api/v1/sensor/12`) returns a sensor structure for the specified sensor.
-- ?hostname=(hostname) or ip=(ipaddr) - list of all sensors matching criteria
+- With a query string, (`GET /api/v1/sensor?hostname=foo`) returns a list of all sensors matching criteria

+Sensor query strings are case-sensitive substring searches, for both `hostname` and `ip` fields.
+If both `hostname` and `ip` fields are specified, only `ip` is used.

-A structure with the following fields:
+A sensor structure has the following fields:

 - `id`: this sensor's id
 - `build_id`: the sensor version installed on this endpoint.
 From the `/api/builds/` endpoint